Inter-planar coupling dependent magnetoresistivity in high purity layered metals: Results

-The evolution of this effect with temperature is depicted in Figure 3\textbf{a}. $\rho_c$ is seen to decrease by a factor surpassing 60 \% for fields approaching 9 T and for all temperatures below 30 K. Figure 3\textbf{b} displays $\rho_c(H)/ \rho_0$ as a function of the angle $\theta$ between $H$ and the \emph{c}-axis at a temperature $T = 1.8$ K, for a third single-crystal.
+The evolution of the longitudinal magnetoresistance with temperature is depicted in Figure 3a. $\rho_{\text{c}}$ is seen to decrease by a factor surpassing 60 \% for fields approaching 9 T and for all temperatures below 30 K. Figure 3b displays $\rho_{\text{c}}(H)/ \rho_0$ as a function of the angle $\theta$ between $H$ and the \emph{c}-axis at a temperature $T = 1.8$ K, for a third single-crystal.
 For $\theta > 10^{\circ}$ the pronounced positive magnetoresistance observed at low fields, due to a classical orbital magnetoresistive effect, is overpowered at higher fields by the mechanism responsible for the negative magnetoresistivity.
 This behavior is no longer observed within this field range when $\theta$ is increased beyond $\sim 20^{\circ}$.
-Figure 3\textbf{c} shows a Kohler plot, i.e. $\Delta \rho_c/\rho_0$ as a function of $H$ normalized by $\rho_0$.
-As seen in Fig. 3\textbf{c}, all curves collapse on a single curve indicating that a particular transport mechanism dominates even at high temperatures where phonon scattering is expected to be strong.
-The red line is a simple linear fit, indicating that $\Delta \rho_c/\rho_0 \propto H$ at lower fields.
-Supplementary Figure S1 shows the longitudinal magnetoresistance $\rho_{[1\overline{1}0]}(H)/\rho_0$ for fields and currents along the $[1\overline{1}0]$-axis.
-In contrast to $\Delta \rho_c/\rho_0$, but similarly to the longitudinal magnetoresistivity of ultra-clean elemental metals \cite{pippard,pippard2}, $\rho_{[1\overline{1}0]}(H)/\rho_0$ is observed to increase and saturate as a function of $H$.
+Figure 3c shows a Kohler plot, i.e. $\Delta \rho_{\text{c}}/\rho_0$ as a function of $H$ normalized by $\rho_0$.
+As seen in Fig. 3c, all curves collapse on a single curve indicating that a particular transport mechanism dominates even at high temperatures where phonon scattering is expected to be strong.
+The red line is a fit to $H^{-1}$, indicating that $\rho_{\text{c}}^{-1} = \sigma_{\text{c}} \propto H$ at lower fields.

+Fig. 4 shows the longitudinal magnetoresistance $\rho_{[1\overline{1}0]}(H)/\rho_0$ for fields and currents along the $[1\overline{1}0]$-axis.
+For this orientation the charge carriers follow open orbits along the axis of the cylindrical Fermi surface instead of quantized cyclotronic orbits.
+In contrast to $\Delta \rho_{\text{c}}/\rho_0$, but similarly to the longitudinal magnetoresistivity of ultra-clean elemental metals \cite{pippard,pippard2}, $\rho_{[1\overline{1}0]}(H)/\rho_0$ is observed to increase and saturate as a function of $H$.
+This further confirms that conventional mechanisms, e.g. impurities, magnetism, etc., are not responsible for the negative longitudinal magnetoresistivity observed in $\Delta \rho_{\text{c}}/\rho_0$.